-Keys are provided for the identification of 484 of the host plant genera discussed, although for 119 of these host plant genera the keys to Diptera and non-Dipera are separate.
-No keys for the identification of the mines are included for the 354 remaining host plant genera, as although they may include miners elsewhere, they either do not occur in Britain, they are treated elsewhere under a different name or no miners are recorded on them in Britain.
+Keys are provided for the identification of 484 of the 881 host plant genera discussed, although for 119 of these host plant genera the keys to Diptera and non-Dipera are separate.
+No keys for the identification of the mines are included for the 397 remaining host plant genera, as although they may include miners elsewhere because they either do not occur in Britain, they are treated elsewhere under a different name or no miners are recorded on them in Britain.
 An additional key is provided to the species of Liriomyza recorded in glasshouses and/or quarantine interceptions.

 Checklists are provided for all insect species discussed by Family, Genus and Species.
 Checklists by scientific and common name (where they exist) are given for